loe/journal/_posts/2008-3-28-rails-stack.md

 ### nginx

-"nginx":http://nginx.net/ is a very fast proxy that we will also use to serve our static content.
+[nginx](http://nginx.org/) is a very fast proxy that we will also use to serve our static content.

 `# apt-get install nginx`

 Configuration is very straight forward, everything is done in `/etc/nginx/nginx.conf`.
-The following configuration is based on "Ezra Zygmuntowicz's Brainspl.at" "nginx.conf":http://brainspl.at/nginx.conf.txt.
+The following configuration is based on [Ezra Zygmuntowicz's Brainspl.at" "nginx.conf](http://brainspl.at/nginx.conf.txt).

 {% highlight nginx %}
 # user and group to run as